Additional funding for students identified as being disadvantaged

 It is a very important part of our ethos that students are treated as individuals and that we work hard to overcome their barriers to learning, whatever they may be.
 All the evidence from our pupil premium reviews (2016 and 2018) and from national research tells us that ensuring the high attendance of all students is vital and that, once they are in school. the biggest impact is the quality of teaching that they receive.
 We therefore commit the majority of our additional funding to support those priorities.
 The impact in terms of narrowing the gaps is clear to see from the following charts - our disadvantaged students do as well as those not identified as disadvantaged and as well as students nationally once the context of the students (CVA) is taken into account.

-The following documents provide details of our spending of the Year 7 Literacy and Numeracy Catchup premium.
+The following documents provide details of our spending of the Year 7 Literacy and Numeracy Catchup premium in previous years.
+This funding has not been allocated in 2020-21.